JuanOrozco213/CS4220/midterm.md

-# ROUGH DRAFT - UPDATES and CHANGES will be made prior to Lecutre on Sunday 03/04
----

 ## MIDTERM 03/25 - 4:00PM to 6:30PM - KH Lecture Hall 2

 #### As a team create a custom node module that uses your selected API.
+Create a CLI that uses the custom node module to demo interacting with module.

 Students should break up into groups of 4-5 members.
 Each group is responsible for selecting a web API.
 Using that web API create a custom node module and CLI app to demonstrate interacting with the custom module.